gamechanger/dusty/docs/usage.md

 ## Commands

-To get more usage information, including arguments and options, about any of these commands, use `dusty <command> -h`
+To get more usage information, including arguments and options, about any of these commands, use `dusty <command> -h`.

 #### bundles
 * `list`
 * `activate`
 * `deactivate`
 Used to list, activate, and deactivate bundles in your specs repo.
-Active3 bundles will be launched when you run `dusty up`
+Active bundles will be launched when you run `dusty up`.

 #### config
 * `list`